Mission Bay Town Centre safety improvements Mission Bay Town Centre safety improvements

 On 30 June 2021, a 30 km/h permanent speed limit change was implemented in Mission Bay.

 These speed limit changes were consulted on as part of the Speed Limits Bylaw 2019.
-Auckland Transport is a Vision Zero region and has a goal of zero deaths and serious injuries on the region’s roads by 2050.
+AT is a Vision Zero region and has a goal of zero deaths and serious injuries on the region’s roads by 2050.
 Safer speeds are the most efficient and cost-effective way to do this.

 Surveys taken in 2017 show vehicle speeds averaging 41.5km/h on Tamaki Drive in Mission Bay.